Nazulka/Visit-Kyrgyzstan/README.md

 * Images used for "Explore these places" section:
     * An image for a placeholder "World Nomad Games" section is from [Adobe Stock](https://stock.adobe.com/uk/images/nomad-men-wrestling-on-horseback-traditional-game-of-er-enish/223414147)
-    * Images for map location markers:
+    * Images for map location markers have been taken from Adobe Stock and Unsplash and can be found via links below:
         * [Altin-Arashan Valley](https://unsplash.com/photos/Fp89mUyzBfc)
         * [Jeti-Oguz Gorge](https://stock.adobe.com/uk/images/seven-bulls-jeti-ogyz-valley-red-sandstone-formation-in-kyrgyzstan/339842818)
         * [Issyk-Kul Lake](https://unsplash.com/photos/u5dpDkGjnKQ)